DelSkayn/RustEngine3d/docs/design.md

 ## Multithreading

+Tungste will heavely make use of the task-rs framework for multithread.
+Allowing jobs to be executed in parallel while incurring as small a cost as nessesary.

+### Old

 Tungsten will use job/task-based multithreading.
 The idea is to have root be an immutable data structure task can use to grab data.
 Systems schedule the jobs and deal with syncronisation.
 The task them-selfs are pieces of work which can be independenently